lebogan/netblog/README.md

 > $ ./install.sh
 > $ source ~/.bashrc (one time only)
 > ```
+> Subsequent pulls for upgrading will require that the shards be updated and
+> the binary recompiled.

+> ### Debian and Mint
+> Both also complain about libssl in addition to libz.
+Install as indicated
+> below and then follow the Ubuntu instructions.
+You may not need to
+> export the LD_LIBRARY_PATH.
+Debian 9 really complains about the ssl stuff(it's
+> all about libssl1.0-dev, crystal-lang issue - `crystal doesn't work with OpenSSL 1.1.0f (Debian 9) #4680`)
+> ```bash
+> $ sudo apt install zlib1g-dev libssl-dev libssl1.0-dev
+> ```
-> Subsequent pulls for upgrading will require that the binary be recompiled.
+> Subsequent pulls for upgrading will require that the shards be updated and
+> the binary recompiled.

 ## Usage
 Here are some screenshots.